pawatsethaput/OpenBank/REST-API-V1.1.md

     }

 <span id="views"></span>
-### The views
+### The Views
-Views on accounts and transactions filter the underlying data so that some users only have access to some (blurred) fields.
+Views on accounts and transactions filter the underlying data to hide or blur certain fields from certain users.
 For instance the balance on an account may be hidden from the public or replaced by + or -.

 **data** :
-When a view moderates a set of data like transactions details some fields my contains the value "unauthorized" rather than the original value.
+When a view moderates a set of data, some fields my contain the value "unauthorized" rather than the original value.
 This indicates that the user is not allowed to see the original data.

 There are currently two exceptions to this rule: